kubernetes/website/content/en/docs/concepts/services-networking/dual-stack.md

 ## Known Issues

-   * IPv6 network block assignment is using the default IPv4 CIDR block size (/24)
+   * IPv6 network block assignment uses the default IPv4 CIDR block size (/24)
    * Kubenet forces IPv4,IPv6 positional reporting of IPs (--cluster-cidr)
    * Dual-stack networking does not function if the `EndpointSlice` feature gate is enabled.